akshaykadam2504/Sec-Project-demo/README.md

-# ths is my local repo
+# this is my local repository